jkulton/trpl/chap_4/README.md

 - When we create a reference, it _refers_ to the value but does not own it.
 - The action of creating a reference is called _borrowing_
 - References are immutable by default
-- A mutable reference can be created with `& mut VARIABLE`, similarly a function's signature must use `&mut SOME_TYPE` notation
+- A mutable reference can be created with `&mut VARIABLE`, similarly a function's signature must use `&mut SOME_TYPE` notation
   - Only one borrowed mutable of a value can exist at once
   - Similarly a value cannot be borrowed as both mutable and immutable at the same time